View and export

 Settings

-The Settings page has a small number of options.
-Most configuration happens in context β for example, zoom and background colour on the Images page, and export options on the Export page.
+The Settings page groups its options into Appearance & behavior and Explorer Integration.
+Some configuration still happens in context too β for example, zoom on the Images page and export options on the Export page.

 | Setting | Options | Description |